fanfare/disablegooglelens/CHROME.md

 If you want to try it out now, it can be loaded as an unpacked extension via the [ZIP file](https://github.com/fanfare/disablegooglelens/releases/download/0.0.2/disable-google-lens_manifest_v3_chrome-0.0.2.zip)).

-This version adds a new "Search Google for image" context menu item which loads image results in a new tab.
+This version adds a new "Search Google for image" context menu item which loads image results in a new tab (instead of in the Side Panel)

+---

-If you want to remove the unneeded/redundant "Search image with Google Lens" context menu item, do the following:
+If you want to remove the unneeded/redundant *Search image with Google Lens* context menu item, do the following:

 - go to the URL: `chrome://settings/searchEngines`
 - click the `Add` button